 Incidents at LifeQuest in Palmer, NE (Update)

-In the summer of 2017, concerns were brought up concerning the health and safety of residents living at the Life Quest facility at the Coolidge Center in Palmer, Nebraska and Life Quest at Bel Amis in Blue Hill.
+In the summer of 2017, concerns arose concerning the health and safety of residents living at the Life Quest facility at the Coolidge Center in Palmer, Nebraska and Life Quest at Bel Amis in Blue Hill.
 Both facilities were licensed as mental health centers.
-Inspections of the facilities were done by Division of Public Health and the facility failed to meet the standards of the Department of Health and Human Services.
+Inspections of the facilities were done by Division of Public Health and both facilities failed to meet the standards of the Department of Health and Human Services.
 The Blue Hill facility failed to comply with regulations on multiple occasions dating back to 2012.
 Conditions and lack of treatment become more visible to the public with the death of a female veteran at Palmer on September 3, 2017.

 The letter can also be accessed here.